ojaksch/MiSTer_tty2tft/doc/README.md

 # Touch function

 Touch function for the Adafruit 2.8 SPI (see [Hardware](#hardware)) is working.
-Buttons 1-3 are empty, buttons 4-6 are predefined, buttons 7-8 are hard coded.
-Buttons 1-6 can be defined by adding/editing them to your **tty2tft-user.ini** (see **tty2tft-system.ini** for examples).
+Button 7 is predefined and hard coded for SysInfo.
+All other buttons can be defined by adding/editing them to your **tty2tft-user.ini** (see **tty2tft-system.ini** for examples).

 One useful example could be a volume control (thanks to user warham for the inspiration):